miLibris/ios-milibris-reader-sdk/README.md

 - Add a new key named *MiLibrisReaderSDKLicenceKey* of type *String*.
 - In the value field, add the licence key provided by miLibris.

+### Installation via Swift Package Manager

+- In your Xcode project, select *File* > *Swift Packages* > *Add Package Dependency...*
+- In the URL field, paste *https://github.com/miLibris/ios-milibris-reader-sdk.git* and select *Next*
+- Select an update rule
+- Add the product "MiLibrisReaderSDK" to your app target

+#### Sample app

+An example of an Xcode project with Swift Package Manager integration is available in this repository.
+To use it:

+- Open *sample_swiftpackagemanager/MiLibrisReaderSDKSample.xcodeproj*

 ### Manual installation

 - Download and unzip the SDK from the latest release: https://github.com/miLibris/ios-milibris-reader-sdk/releases/latest